antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     git-lfs clone https://github.com/antonioscalaunina/ANTI-FASc.git

 to download all the precomputed configuration files.

-Once downloaded the package, you may need to change permission for *.sh* files.
-In the main directory type:
+Once downloaded the package, you may need to change permission to execute *.sh* files.
+In the main directory, please type:

     sudo chmod -R u+x *.sh

-The MATLAB modules of the platform can be run either installing a licensed version (MATLAB R2020a or newer) or installing a MATLAB Runtime (MATLAB Runtime R2020a or newer) for free.
+The MATLAB modules of the platform can be run either installing a licensed version (MATLAB R2020a or newer) or installing for free a MATLAB Runtime (MATLAB Runtime R2020a or newer).
-The released versions and the instructions for installations can be found at:
+The released versions and the instructions for installations of MATLAB-Runtime can be found at:

     https://www.mathworks.com/products/compiler/matlab-runtime.html